PhilosoVerse/Cat_Dog_Challenge/README.md

 2) Train a pretrained classifier on cat & dogs images , Convolutional Neural Network

-3) Make a recommendation system to answer your questions about a movie.
+3) Make a recommendation system to answer your questions about a movie. -> todo

 4) Save the models as an .h5